Kansas City officially submits World Cup 2026 bid

 He said the last World Cup had 3.2 billion TV viewers.
 For perspective, the average Super Bowl is just around 100 million.

-“This would be like having 4-5 super bowls in the region in a month time frame,” Reid said.
+“This would be like having four-five Super Bowls in the region in a month time frame,” Reid said.
 “Up to a billion dollars in economic impact.”

 He said 20,000-30,000 people could be in Kansas City for two weeks to a month, staying in hotels and eating.
 A huge economic lift.